Dripstone (EPK)

 Bio

-Thomas Nordlund is a guitarist, composer, and producer currently based in Mérida, Mexico.
-For two decades, he anchored the US Midwest music circuit as an in-demand electric sideman and bandleader, culminating in the May 2026 release of his gritty, electric-centric cinematic record, Through The Clearing.
-Following this intense, five-track release, Nordlund underwent a drastic creative distillation—leaving behind the complex gear and ensembles of his past to strip his musical canvas down to a singular steel-string acoustic guitar.
+Thomas Nordlund is a guitarist, composer, and producer based in Mérida, Mexico.
+For two decades, he anchored the US Midwest music scene as a sought-after electric sideman and bandleader.
+This era culminated in the May 2026 release of his gritty, electric-centric cinematic record, Through The Clearing.
+After this intense five-track release, Nordlund embraced a drastic creative distillation, abandoning complex gear and ensembles to focus on a single steel-string acoustic guitar.

-This intentional artistic pivot resulted in his upcoming acoustic EP, Dripstone (September 2026).
-Recorded as a raw dialogue between guitar and sparse hand percussion, the record explores how advanced modern jazz harmony and classical structures behave under severe acoustic constraints.
+This artistic pivot led to his upcoming acoustic EP, Dripstone, set for release in September 2026.
+Recorded as a raw dialogue between guitar and sparse percussion, the EP explores how modern jazz harmony and classical structures behave under strict acoustic limits.

-Though his geography and primary instrument have shifted, Nordlund’s playing retains the deep narrative quality that has long defined his career.
-Skope Magazine previously praised his ability to “flesh out entire landscapes with only a few notes,” noting his fluidity between intimate, poetic moments and expansive soundscapes—a skill that takes center stage on his new acoustic material.
-His unique hybrid-picking technique bridges the foundational fingerstyle discipline he built decades ago under the mentorship of veteran acoustic guitarist Tim Sparks with the complex, open-string chordal architecture developed through intensive study with New York jazz guitarist Peter Mazza.
+Though his geography and primary instrument have shifted, Nordlund’s playing retains the deep narrative quality that has defined his career.
+Skope Magazine praised his ability to "flesh out entire landscapes with only a few notes" and noted his fluid movement between poetic moments and expansive soundscapes.
+This skill takes center stage on his new acoustic material.
+His hybrid-picking technique bridges the fingerstyle discipline he developed under acoustic veteran Tim Sparks and the open-string chordal work he refined through study with New York jazz guitarist Peter Mazza.

-Prior to his acoustic reinvention, Nordlund released a trilogy of acclaimed electric instrumental records, beginning with his baritone-centric debut Divide Avenue (2015) and Miles Left Behind (2018).
-A deeply trusted staple of the Minneapolis/St. Paul music scene, he has collaborated, performed, and recorded alongside a diverse roster of artists across genres, including Chris Bates, John Raymond, Dead Man Winter, Sarah Morris, Maryam Yusefzadeh, and the Adam Meckler Orchestra.
+Prior to his acoustic reinvention, Nordlund released three acclaimed instrumental records.
+These include his baritone-centric debut, Divide Avenue (2015), and Miles Left Behind (2018).
+He is a deeply trusted staple of the Minneapolis/St. Paul music scene.
+He has collaborated, performed, and recorded with a diverse roster of artists, including Chris Bates, John Raymond, Dead Man Winter, Sarah Morris, Maryam Yusefzadeh, and the Adam Meckler Orchestra.

-Today, Nordlund’s work operates at the intersection of rigorous classical structure, modern jazz, and cinematic storytelling—proving that whether he is wielding a gritty electric or the barest of acoustic essentials, the musical horizon remains vast.
+Today, Nordlund’s work lies at the crossroads of classical structure, modern jazz, and cinematic storytelling.
+He shows that, whether playing electric or acoustic, the musical horizon is vast.

 Press Photos